 - CSX TRANSFLO.
 Co-located with CSX's Savannah Yard, CSX Transportation's TRANSFLO terminal supports the transfer of bulk goods between railcars and trucks.
 CSX Transportation's TRANSFLO facility is capable of handling a range of commodities, including chemicals, oil, dry goods, food-grade products, and other materials.
 This terminal has a capacity of 45 railcars.26 - CSX Southover Yard.
 CSX Transportation also operates the Southover Yard which is located south of I-516 near the Hunter Army Airfield.
 The facility occupies over 200 acres and has connections to the Savannah & Old Fort Railroad (SVHO).
-The Southover Yard likely primarily handles goods including sulfuric acid, sulfur, gypsum, pulpboard, wood pellets, and petroleum shipped to and from facilities on the Savannah River as those are the main commodities shipped on the SVHO. - Vopak Terminal Savannah.
+The Southover Yard likely primarily handles goods including sulfuric acid, sulfur, gypsum, pulpboard, wood pellets, and petroleum shipped to and from facilities on the Savannah River as those are the main commodities shipped on the SVHO. - NS Dillard Yard.
+Dillard Yard formerly operated as a Norfolk Southern rail intermodal terminal.
+It is located approximately one and a half miles from the Port of Savannah.
+Recently, it has been used as a container yard to relieve overflow at the Port of Savannah.27 - Vopak Terminal Savannah.
 Vopak Terminal Savannah is a bulk goods terminal located immediately adjacent to the Port of Savannah on the Savannah River.
-Vopak's terminal features 56 tanks that can accommodate asphalt, vegetable oils, biofuels, chemicals, and petroleum products.27 The terminal has direct access to the larger regional freight rail network via spur lines operated by the Savannah Port Terminal Railroad. - Georgia Ports Authority Ocean Terminal.
+Vopak's terminal features 56 tanks that can accommodate asphalt, vegetable oils, biofuels, chemicals, and petroleum products.28 The terminal has direct access to the larger regional freight rail network via spur lines operated by the Savannah Port Terminal Railroad. - Georgia Ports Authority Ocean Terminal.
 The Georgia Ports Authority operates the Ocean Terminal at the Port of Savannah, a 200-acre terminal offering roll-on, roll-off and breakbulk, and container services with direct intermodal connections to Norfolk Southern's rail network via spur lines at the terminal.
-The terminal offers four shipping berths, open storage, and more than 1.4 million square feet of warehouse space, among other amenities.28 The Ocean Terminal is in the process of being converted to primarily serve container traffic. - Southeastern Ship Terminal.
-The Southeastern Ship Terminal is located along N. Lathrop Ave. east of I-516 in the City of Savannah.29 The facility handles bulk and breakbulk cargo and has approximately 200,000 sq. ft. of warehousing space. - Savannah Marine Terminal.
-The Savannah Marine Terminal is a 40-acre transloading complex that is served by both CSXT and Norfolk Southern.30 It is located northeast of the I-16/I-516 along Magazine Ave. and Feeley Ave. in the City of Savannah.
+The terminal offers four shipping berths, open storage, and more than 1.4 million square feet of warehouse space, among other amenities.29 The Ocean Terminal is in the process of being converted to primarily serve container traffic. - Southeastern Ship Terminal.
+The Southeastern Ship Terminal is located along N. Lathrop Ave. east of I-516 in the City of Savannah.
+30 The facility handles bulk and breakbulk cargo and has approximately 200,000 sq. ft. of warehousing space. - Savannah Marine Terminal.
+The Savannah Marine Terminal is a 40-acre transloading complex that is served by both CSXT and Norfolk Southern.31 It is located northeast of the I-16/I-516 along Magazine Ave. and Feeley Ave. in the City of Savannah.
 The Savannah Marine Terminal has approximately 80,000 sq. ft. of warehousing space.
-Agricultural products, forest products and logs, animal and vegetable products, liquid bulk products, stone and other dry bulk goods, and pipes are among the primary commodities served by this facility.
+Agricultural products, forest products and logs, animal and vegetable